 - may require a medical – depending on your health history

-- can include redundancy cover in addition to accident or illness.
-Though you often wait 90 days before you start receiving money
+- can include redundancy cover (in addition to accident or illness), although you often have to wait 90 days before you start receiving money

 - involves fewer health and lifestyle questions